-- 8.1 It is recommended that Council refuse the application for the following reasons:- - (1) The proposed development is contrary to Policy ENV.1 (Countryside and Protected Areas) of the approved Falkirk Council Structure Plan, Policy Rural 1 (New Development in the Countryside) of the adopted Rural Local Plan and Policies EQ19 (Countryside) and SC3 (Housing Development in the Countryside) of the Falkirk Council Local Plan Finalised Draft (Deposit Version) as it has not been demonstrated that a countryside location is essential for the proposed development.
-It therefore represents unjustified development in the countryside. - (2) The proposed development is contrary to Policy ENV.2 (Green Belt) of the approved Falkirk Council Structure Plan and Policy EQ20 (Green Belt) of the Falkirk Council Local Plan Finalised Draft (Deposit Version) as the proposed development would undermine the role of the Green Belt by detracting from its existing landscape character, reducing the separation between the settlements of Bonnybridge and Camelon, incrementally contributing to the overall coalescence of these settlements and compromising the future use of the development site for countryside recreation. - (3) The proposed development is contrary to Policy BON 1 of the adopted Bonnybridge and Banknock Local Plan as the proposed development would extend the Bonnybridge urban area beyond its existing Urban Limit as defined in this Plan, which there is a general presumption against under this policy. - (4) The application site has not been identified as a housing opportunity site under the adopted Bonnybridge and Banknock Local Plan or the Falkirk Council Local Plan Finalised Draft (Deposit Version) to contribute towards meeting the Housing Land Requirement, and the proposed development is not required to maintain an effective 5 year housing land supply.
-Therefore, the proposed development is not required to achieve the development strategy of the approved Falkirk Council Structure Plan and cannot be justified by the need for housing land. - (5) The proposed development is contrary to Policy ENV.4 (Coastal Planning and Flooding) of the approved Falkirk Council Structure Plan and Policy ST12 (Flooding) of the Falkirk Council Local Plan Finalised Draft (Deposit Version) as it has not been demonstrated that the proposed development would be free from the risk of flooding from the Forth and Clyde Canal and the Rowan Tree Burn, or that an increase in the level of risk to existing development would be avoided as a consequence of surface water drainage discharge from the proposed development. - (6) The proposed development is contrary to Policies COM.5 (Developer Contributions) and COM.7 (School Provision) of the approved Falkirk Council Structure Plan and Policies SC11 (Developer Contributions to Community Infrastructure) and SC14 (Education and New Housing Development) as it has not been demonstrated that proper provision has been made to mitigate the potential impact of the proposed development on school capacity and local roads infrastructure.
+- 8.1 It is recommended that Council refuse the application for the following reasons:- - (1) The proposed development is contrary to Policy ENV.1 (Countryside and Protected Areas) of the Falkirk Council Structure Plan and Policies EQ19 (Countryside) and SC3 (Housing Development in the Countryside) of the Falkirk Council Local Plan as it has not been demonstrated that a countryside location is essential for the proposed development.
+It therefore represents unjustified development in the countryside. - (2) The proposed development is contrary to Policy ENV.2 (Green Belt) of the Falkirk Council Structure Plan and Policy EQ20 (Green Belt) of the Falkirk Council Local Plan as the proposed development would undermine the role of the Green Belt by detracting from its existing landscape character, reducing the separation between the settlements of Bonnybridge and Camelon, incrementally contributing to the overall coalescence of these settlements and compromising the future use of the development site for countryside recreation. - (3) The application site has not been identified as a housing opportunity site under the Falkirk Council Local Plan to contribute towards meeting the Housing Land Requirement, and the proposed development is not required to maintain an effective 5 year housing land supply.
+Therefore, the proposed development is not required to achieve the development strategy of the Falkirk Council Structure Plan and cannot be justified by the need for housing land. - (4) The proposed development is contrary to Policy ENV.4 (Coastal Planning and Flooding) of the Falkirk Council Structure Plan and Policy ST12 (Flooding) of the Falkirk Council Local Plan as it has not been demonstrated that the proposed development would be free from the risk of flooding from the Forth and Clyde Canal and the Rowan Tree Burn, or that an increase in the level of risk to existing development would be avoided as a consequence of surface water drainage discharge from the proposed development. - (5) The proposed development is contrary to Policies COM.5 (Developer Contributions) and COM.7 (School Provision) of the Falkirk Council Structure Plan and Policies SC11 (Developer Contributions to Community Infrastructure) and SC14 (Education and New Housing Development) of the Falkirk Council Local Plan as it has not been demonstrated that proper provision has been made to mitigate the potential impact of the proposed development on school capacity and local roads infrastructure. - (6) The proposed development is contrary to Policy TRANS.3 (Transport Assessment) of the Falkirk Council Structure Plan and Policy ST7 (Transport Assessment) of the Falkirk Council Local Plan as it has not been demonstrated how the impact of the proposed development on the surrounding road network would be minimised and how other modes of travel rather than the car would be encouraged.

-- (7) The proposed development is contrary to Policy TRANS.3 (Transport Assessment) of the approved Falkirk Council Structure Plan and Policy ST7 (Transport Assessment) of the Falkirk Council Local Plan Finalised Draft (Deposit Version) as it has not been demonstrated how the impact of the proposed development on the surrounding road network would be minimised and how other modes of travel rather than the car would be encouraged. - (8) The proposed development is contrary to Policy Rural 10 (Agricultural Land) of the adopted Rural Local Plan and Policy EQ30 (Agricultural Land) of the Falkirk Council Local Plan Finalised Draft (Deposit Version) as the proposed development would result in the loss of Class 3.1 prime quality agricultural land which is not allocated for development in the Local Plan. - (9) The proposed development is contrary to Policies Rural 17 (Antonine Wall) and Rural 18 (Canals) of the adopted Rural Local Plan and Policies EQ16 (Sites of Archaeological Interest) and EQ17 (Antonine Wall) of the Falkirk Council Local Plan Finalised Draft (Deposit Version) as it has not been demonstrated that the proposed development would not have any adverse impacts on the settings of the Frontiers of the Roman Empire (Antonine Wall) World Heritage Site and the Forth and Clyde Canal Scheduled Monument. - (10) The proposed development is contrary to Policy Rural 32 (Pipeline Corridors) of the adopted Rural Local Plan and Policy EP18 (Major Hazards) of the Falkirk Council Local Plan Finalised Draft (Deposit Version) as the proposed development would significantly increase the number of people exposed to risk from two high pressure gas pipelines which bisect the site, relative to the existing risk associated with the current agricultural use of the land.
+- (7) The proposed development is contrary to Policy EQ30 (Agricultural Land) of the Falkirk Council Local Plan as the proposed development would result in the loss of Class 3.1 prime quality agricultural land which is not allocated for development in the Local Plan. - (8) The proposed development is contrary to Policies EQ16 (Sites of Archaeological Interest) and EQ17 (Antonine Wall) of the Falkirk Council Local Plan as it has not been demonstrated that the proposed development would protect the settings of the Frontiers of the Roman Empire (Antonine Wall) World Heritage Site and the Forth and Clyde Canal Scheduled Monument. - (9) The proposed development is contrary to Policy EP18 (Major Hazards) of the Falkirk Council Local Plan as the proposed development would result in an unacceptable increase in the number of people exposed to risk from two high pressure gas pipelines which bisect the application site.